browserengineering/book/book/embeds.md

 While our toy browser can render complex styles, visual effects, and animations, all of those apply basically just to text.
-Yet web pages contain a variety of non-text *embedded content*, from images through to iframes that embed one web page inside another.
-Embedded content of this sort has been essential throughout the web's history, and support for embedded content has powerful implications for browser architecture, performance, security, and open information access.
+Yet web pages contain a variety of non-text *embedded content*, from images to other web pages.
+Support for embedded content has powerful implications for browser architecture, performance, security, and open information access, and has played a key role throughout the web's history.

 Images